We are here to help!

 Graduate Student Legal Aid is here to prevent and resolve your legal problems and to reduce the associated stress.
 Our mission is to advise you of your legal rights in a culturally competent, compassionate, confidential, and supportive setting to make it easier for you to do what you are here to do, focus on your academic pursuits.

-In response to the COVID-19 pandemic, Grad Legal Aid offers services via phone, email or Zoom, until further notice.
-Notary services are offered in person.
-Our office hours are listed at the bottom of the page, and while we may be unable to answer the phone, we respond to voicemails and emails during our office hours.
+Grad Legal Aid offers consultation services via phone, email, or Zoom, and notary services must take place in our office.
+Our office hours are listed at the bottom of the page, and we are committed to promptly responding to voicemails and emails during our office hours.
 Just let us know how we can help you!